DIY Merry Christmas Wood Sign

 After trimming the excess, seal the decoupage paper with another coat of Varathane water-based polyurethane using a paintbrush.
 This will protect the design and make it more durable for long-term use.

-We also recommend using a matte sheen for a non-shiny finish.
+We also recommend using a matte sheen for a non shiny finish.
 You can explore our list of topcoats for painting furniture if you prefer a different finish or for other options for sealing.

-Attaching Frame to Plywood Sign
+Attaching Frame To Merry Christmas Wood Sign

 After the poly dries, and with the frame and plywood pieces now fully prepared, it’s time to attach them together.
 You can use a nailer or simply hammer in small nails to secure the frame onto the plywood sign.